aws-samples/scaletest-o3de-multiplayer-sample/README.md

 * _"aws_metrics_cdk_path"_: the path on disc where the AWS Metrics gem CDK project is located
 * _"aws_metrics_policy_export_name"_: the AWS CloudFormation export name of the IAM user policy needed to call the metrics service.
 This policy will be added to your test server's instance role to grant it permission to invoke the metrics REST API.
 See the [AWS Metrics gem docs](https://www.o3de.org/docs/user-guide/gems/reference/aws/aws-metrics/using/#cloudformation-stack-output) for more information.

+Please note that the Amazon Kinesis SQL analytics application created by the AWS Metrics gem needs to be activated before it will start ingesting metrics.
+To ensure metrics collection is working as soon as your server is available, activate it prior to the [`deploy`](#deploy-the-remote-server-and-clients) step by navigating to the Amazon Kinesis console, finding the application named after your project under _Analytics applications / SQL applications_ and clicking `Run` at the top of the application page.

 ## Running Multiplayer Test Scaler
 Open a command terminal in the root directory of this project for executing commands.